awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 Assuming you wanted to re-attach this volume to your instance on startup, you can also use the block device mapping settings.
-Alternatively, if you attached a non-root partition, you can specify the Amazon EBS volumes you want to attach to your Spot instance after it resumes.
+Alternatively, if you attached a non-root partition, you can specify the Amazon EBS volumes you want to attach to your Spot Instance after it resumes.
 You do this simply by specifying a snapshot ID in your :code:`EbsBlockDevice` and alternative device name in your :code:`BlockDeviceMapping` objects.
 By leveraging block device mappings, it can be easier to bootstrap your instance.